Earthlock: Legacy

 The game received a more casual spin-off, Ikonei Island: An Earthlock Adventure, a single-player or co-op adventure and crafting game about exploring a mysterious island.
 It was initially released for PC on November 9, 2023, and, later, for PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S, on March 21, 2024.
-A sequel, Earthlock 2, was also announced in 2020, and planned for release in 2022, although it was never released.
-The sequel was re-revealed in 2024 with a to-be-announced release date, and revolves around exploring and bringing life back to the Desert of Kor using a special "Desert Ship".
+A sequel, Earthlock 2, was also announced in 2020, and planned for release in 2022, although it was delayed several times.
+The sequel was re-revealed in 2024, with the plot revolving around exploring and bringing life back to the Desert of Kor using a special "Desert Ship".
 An additional game is reportedly planned due to a deal between Snowcastle Games and Jagex.